ewa-mi/book-app-client/README.md

 As a user, I want to...

-- See last or most liked reviews on the Homepage (+ sorting option) to know which books are worth to read
+- See recent reviews on the Homepage to know which books are worth to read
 - Sign up, Log in & Log out to be able to create my books collections, rate books and write reviews
 - Create book collection/-s and add a book/-s to my collection (by providing ISBN) to an overview of the books I already read
 - Sort books within collection (by author, title, stars, etc.) to make my collections tidy and find a book fast and easy